 - Measure the length of the eaves and rakes of the roof to determine the length of drip edge needed.

 - Cut the drip edge to the appropriate length using a pair of tin snips.
-Install the drip edge along the roof’s eaves, ensuring that it extends past the edge of the roof by at least half an inch or that it sits flush with the trim board, depending on the roof type.
+Install the drip edge along the roof’s eaves, extending it at least half an inch beyond the roof’s edge or flush with the trim board, depending on the roof type.

 - Nail the drip edge in place using roofing nails or other appropriate fasteners (in California, the drip edge pieces are overlapped 3-5 inches).

 - Install flashing along the rakes of the roof to channel water away from the edge of the roof if necessary.
-Shingle roofs have drip edges installed on both the eave and rake edges, while some tile roofs may not have drip edges or flashing in the rake edges of the roof
+Shingle roofs typically have drip edges on eave and rake edges, but some tile roofs may lack drip edges or rake edge flashing.

 - Install the roofing material over the drip edge, ensuring that it overlaps the drip edge by at least half an inch.
 Some materials, such as tile underlayment, are installed first, and the drip edge is installed over the underlayment.